dutchaug/beginners-workshop/lesson01/README.md

 </shape>
 ```

-> A very powerful tool in Android...
-Create shape drawables in XML!
+> Creating shape drawables in XML is a very powerful tool in Android!
 [This on-line tool](http://angrytools.com/gradient/) can create these gradient XML files for you.
-Simply click the **Android** tab below to get the generated XML.
+Simply click the **Android** tab at the bottom to get the generated XML.

 ## Android Tools